hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `cluster-admin`<sup>*</sup> | Allows super-user access to perform any action on any resource.
 It gives full control over every resource in the cluster and in all namespaces.                                                                                                                                                                                             |
 | `view`<sup>*</sup>          | Allows read-only access to see most objects in all namespaces.
 It does not allow viewing roles or role bindings.
 This role does not allow viewing `Secrets`, since reading the contents of `Secrets` enables access to `ServiceAccount` credentials, which would allow API access as any `ServiceAccount` (a form of privilege escalation). |

+### FIPS Support

+When you create a new cluster, you can enable FIPS 140-2 mode by setting the `fips` module variable to `true` .
+Keep in mind that once a cluster has been created, you cannot enable or disable FIPS mode; you will need to create a new cluster if you want to change the FIPS mode.

+FIPS 140-2 mode is a security standard that specifies the security requirements for cryptographic modules used in government and industry, and enabling it on your cluster can help ensure the security and integrity of the cryptographic functions used by your cluster.
+However, it can also introduce additional overhead and complexity, so operators should carefully consider whether it is necessary for the use case.
+It is crucial to ensure that any software running on the cluster is FIPS compliant in order for the cluster to function properly in FIPS 140-2 mode.
+This includes any applications or services that utilize cryptographic functions, as well as any external libraries or dependencies that may utilize cryptographic functions.
+Failure to do so can result in errors and potential security vulnerabilities.

 ---